gongahkia/lit-hackathon-2025/doc/Comprehensive PRD.md

     schemas for all endpoints, or (c) a starter repo skeleton (Docker + simple Hansard scraper
     + Next.js stub).
 Tell me which and I’ll produce it next.

-**Appendix A — Quick reference: LAB formula examples (from uploaded PDF)**

-(See full logic and rounding rules in the LAB eBantu document).
-Example computed for salary=3000:

-- Iddah_month = 0.14 × 3000 + 47 = 467 (lower 417, upper 617).

-LAB eBantu logic for SMU hackat...

-- Mutaah_day = 0.00096 × 3000 + 0.85 = 3.73 (lower 2.73, upper 4.73).

-LAB eBantu logic for SMU hackat...